pubware/plugin/README.md

 ## Configuration

-Plugins support configuration with a `pubware.json` file or `package.json`.
-When an instance is created, the configuration is passed to the plugin.
+Plugins support configuration with a `pubware.json` file or within `package.json`.
+When an instance is created, the key-value pairs are passed to the plugin.

 ```json
 {